junhui-li/16S_copy_number-and-growth_rate/sequence/filtering.md

 #!/bin/bash
-# to fillter the samples with sequences less than 3000
+# to filter the samples with sequences less than 3000

 for i in Dimensions.fna
 do